mac999/BIM-quality-checker/README.md

 ```

 ## Script-Based Checks
 Custom scripts can be used for advanced validation.
+In the python code, you can use the value variable as model.
 Example:
 ```json
 {
   "condition": {